Who We Are

 Senior Commissioned Officer Student Training and Extern Program (SRCOSTEP)

 The ICE Health Service Corps, in conjunction with the U.S. Public Health Service (PHS), offers well-qualified students an excellent employment opportunity through the Senior Commissioned Officer Student Training and Extern Program (SRCOSTEP).
-Through SRCOSTEP, students in select health-related field of study are commissioned as Ensigns in PHS during the final year of academic study towards a qualifying degree or residency.
-Students receive full salary and benefits in exchange for an employment commitment at the sponsoring agency after graduation.
+Through SRCOSTEP, students in select health-related fields of study are commissioned as Ensigns in PHS during the final year of academic study towards a qualifying degree or residency.
+Students receive a full salary and benefits in exchange for an employment commitment at the sponsoring agency after graduation.

 What happens after you submit your application